-Although the annual trade fair in Basel is usually associated with fine mechanical watches, there is always a number of lower-priced models that, while not looking particularly dressy or refined, bring to your wrist cutting-edge technologies that turn a modest quartz timekeeper into a miniature computer.
+Although the annual trade fair in Basel is usually associated with fine (and often impressively expensive) mechanical watches, there is always a number of lower-priced models made by Japanese watchmaking giants that, while not looking particularly dressy or refined, bring to your wrist cutting-edge technologies that turn a modest quartz timekeeper into a miniature computer.
 The new Casio ProTrek PRX-7000T all-analog watch is one of these.

-Powered by a new incarnation of Casio’s famous “Tough Movement,” the watch brings you a whole lot of useful functions, those including digital compass that lets you know where North is; barometer; altimeter that will work from -700 meters to as high as 10 kilometers; thermometer, which is accurate to 0.1°C; and even a daily alarm!
+Powered by a new incarnation of Casio’s famous “Tough Movement” collection of highly durable quartz calibers, the new ProTrek All-Analog PRX-7000T wristwatch brings to you a whole lot of useful functions, those including digital compass that lets you know where North is; barometer; altimeter that will work from -700 meters to as high as 10 kilometers; thermometer, which is accurate to 0.1°C; and even a daily alarm!

 Well, if fact, there is a great deal of electronic watches in this price segment that can do just that and more, however, this particular model PRX-7000T shows all this information using an old school analogue interface: all sensor values are indicated solely by use of hours, minutes and seconds hands!
 Well, perhaps, except the date, which is displayed using good old calendar wheel, which is visible through a small window at 3 o’clock.